zbo14/oathbreaker/README.md

 setTimeout(() => oath.break(), 3e3)
 ```

-The callback return value should be falsy or a function.
+The executor function return value should be falsy or a function.
 If a function's returned, it's called if/when the oath is broken.

-The callback takes an optional 3rd argument.
+The executor function takes an optional 3rd argument.
 This is an [`AbortSignal`](https://nodejs.org/docs/latest-v16.x/api/globals.html#class-abortsignal), which can be passed to other methods (e.g. `https.request()`) or checked in business logic to see whether the oath was broken:

 ```js
 const https = require('https')